 - As I said, it’s possible to buy your ticket online and skip the line..

 - Bring flip-flops, the floor is slippery and not completely clean in some places

-- Bathing cap mandatory to swim in the pool (not in the thermal bath, in the swimming pools!)
+- A bathing cap is mandatory to swim in the pool (not in the thermal bath, in the swimming pools!)

 - Thermal baths are not recommended for children/teens under 14

 - It’s not recommended to stay more than 20 minutes straight in the hot baths.
 Best thing to do is to alternate : hot bath, break on a deckchair, hammam, inside pool, sauna, hot bath…